 To make drink:

 - Add vodka, simple syrup and lime juice to a cocktail shaker over ice.
-Shake well, then strain into a moscow mule mug and top with ginger beer.
+Shake well, then strain into a moscow mule mug (with ice) and top with ginger beer.
 Enjoy!